 Advanced study in emerging Russian/Central Eurasian naval and maritime affairs in the context of a changing international security environment.
-Topics include: politicomilitary decision-making processess, scenario building, military doctrines and strategies, strategic missions, naval operationl art, warfare capabilities and support systems, data bases and gaming, threat and net assessment, and arms control.
-PREREQUISITES: NS3252 and/or NS3450.
-TOP SECRET clearance with eligibility for SPECIAL COMPARTMENTED INTELLIGENCE information.
+Topics include: politico-military decision-making processes, scenario building, military doctrines and strategies, strategic missions, naval operational art, warfare capabilities and support systems, data bases and gaming, threat and net assessment, and arms control.
+PREREQUISITE: NS3252 and/or NS3450.
+CLASSIFICATION: TOP SECRET clearance with eligibility for SPECIAL COMPARTMENTED INTELLIGENCE information.

-NS4510 SEMINAR IN LATIN AMERICAN GOVERNMENT AND POLITICS (4-0).
+NS4510 SEMINAR IN LATIN AMERICA GOVERNMENT AND POLITICS (4-0)

-An advanced seminar on Latin American politics and government.
+An advanced seminar on Latin American politics in government.
 The topics analyzed include those of most current relevance including political transitions, the changing role of different political movements and institutions, and the prospects for economic growth and political stability.
 PREREQUISITE: NS3510 or NS3520, or permission of the instructor.
+CLASSIFICATION: None.

-NS4560 SEMINAR IN LATIN AMERICAN SECURITY ISSUES (4-0).
+NS4560 SEMINAR IN LATIN AMERICAN SECURITY ISSUES (4-0)

 A research seminar on security issues in contemporary Latin America.
 Students conduct and present original research on selected issues concerning Latin American security.
 PREREQUISITE: NS3510 or NS3520, or permission of the instructor.
+CLASSIFICATION: None.

-NS4660 SEMINAR IN ASIA IN WORLD AFFAIRS (4-0).
+NS4660 SEMINAR IN ASIA IN WORLD AFFAIRS (4-0)

-Advanced study of Asia's contemporary economic, security, diplomatic, and cultural roles in world affairs, with special emphasis upon the policy interaction of China, Japan, India, and other key states with the United States, Russia, Europe, and the developing world.
-PREREQUISISTE: A NS3000-level course on Asia, or permission of the instructor.
+Advanced study of Asia's contemporary economic, security, diplomatic, and cultural roles in world affairs, with special emphasis upon the policy interaction of China, Japan, India and other key states with the United States, Russia, Europe and the developing world.
+PREREQUISITE: An NS3000-level course on Asia, or permission of the instructor.
+CLASSIFICATION: None.